Facel Vega: Facel Vega FV, HK500 and Facel Vega II

 The Vega production cars (FV, later and more famously the HK500) first appeared in October 1954 at the Salon de l'Automobile Paris using Chrysler V8 engines because no French company at the time produced an engine that met the company's objectives.
 Initially, a 276 cuin DeSoto Hemi engine was installed, while the overall engineering was straightforward, with a tubular chassis, double wishbone suspension at the front and a live axle at the back, as in standard American practice.
 They were also as heavy as American cars, at about 1800 kg.
-Performance was brisk, with a top speed of around 190 km/h and 0 to 100 km/h in just under 10 seconds.
+Performance was brisk, with a top speed of around 190 km/h and in just under 10 seconds.

 Most cars were two-door hardtops with no centre pillar, but a few convertibles were built for special customers (including Daninos' wife: eleven of the FV series and a single HK500 were drop tops, out of 842 built in total) in spite of Daninos' dislike of the bodystyle due to its lack of structural rigidity.
 Fully 77 percent of the production was exported, due to the punitive Tax horsepower system in France.

 The 1956 model was improved with a bigger 331 cuin Chrysler Hemi engine and updated transmission and other mechanicals.
 In the same year, production began of a four-door model, the Excellence, with rear-hinged doors (suicide doors) at the back and no centre pillar.
 The pillarless design unfortunately made it less rigid and the handling was thus poorer than that of the two-door cars, and surviving examples are rare.

 1959 models had even bigger engines, a 5.8 L and later a 6.28 L Chrysler Typhoon engine, and were quite a bit faster despite their extra weight.
 The final evolution of the V8 models came in 1962 with the Facel Vega II, which was lighter, with sleeker, more modern lines, substantially faster, and famously elegant.